Close Menu

 The Value of Intentional Farming

-Gabriel and Joe operate Mountain Boys Homestead, a small farm located just outside Randolph, up on the hill beyond Bent Hill Brewery.
+Gabriel Antonucci and Joe Melkonian operate Flint Brook Farm, an off-grid homestead located just outside Randolph, up on the hill beyond Bent Hill Brewery.
 These two young men are outstanding in what they do.
 They offer fresh, handpicked vegetables, high-quality meats, and eggs.
 And always ensure there’s something tasty and in-season for everyone.

 While the terms “ESG” or “impact-driven” are often avoided these days, as cultural trends shift back and forth, their farm truly embodies those values in practice - without relying on buzzwords.